 After three years of campaigning, Maggie Shongwe was instrumental in convincing the Department of Education to open Model C schools to all races in 1991.
 This historical event was covered in international and local media.
 And her daughter, Helen was one of the first non-white pupils to attend Ellerton Primary School, a Model C school in Sea Point.

 The DWA Educational Trust in 2010

-Pinocchio Crèche launched an International Service Learning program with Howard University School of Social Work in Washington DC.
+Pinocchio Crèche launched an International Service Learning programme with Howard University School of Social Work in Washington DC.
 This program has grown over the years, seeing additional organisations coming on board to share the South African approach to societal needs ranging from drug rehabilitation, mental health, abuse, correctional services and community upliftment to early childhood development.
-The program has proven to be invaluable.
+The programme has proven to be invaluable.

 About Pinocchio Crèche

-“When Pinocchio Crèche first opened its doors in 1984, we anticipated only seven children would start enrolment, but we were met by 27 eager little faces at the gate that morning!” gushes Maggie Shongwe.
+“When Pinocchio Crèche first opened its doors in 1984, we anticipated only seven children would start enrolment, but we were met by 27 eager little faces at the gate that morning!” words spoken by the late Maggie Shongwe.

-The then Social Welfare laws limited to seven the number of children that could be accommodated in an unregistered facility.
+The then Social Welfare laws limited to seven the number of children accommodated in an unregistered facility.
 So, Maggie registered Pinocchio Crèche with the Department of Child Welfare to permit a bigger quota of children at this local day-care facility.

-Pinocchio Crèche, which was built from humble beginnings, is today an inspiring community-based facility providing child care for toddlers and pre-school children between the ages of 2yrs to 6yrs.
+Pinocchio Crèche, built from humble beginnings, is today an inspiring community-based facility providing child care for toddlers and pre-school children between 2yrs to 6yrs old.

-Maggie’s daughter, Helen, an active member of staff at Pinocchio Crèche, was also one of the first children enrolled at the crèche.
-It’s essentially where she grew up.
+The late Maggie’s daughter, Helen, an active member of staff at Pinocchio Crèche, was also one of the first children enrolled at the crèche.
+So it’s essentially where she grew up.